3 hurt in another shooting outside Crystal bar where man was killed Sunday

 Names of the victims have not been released.

-It was not immediately clear if Monday’s shooting was connected to Sunday’s shooting, Hubbard said.

-No one has been arrested in either incident, but Hubbard said neither appears random.
+It was not immediately clear if the incidents are connected, and no one has been arrested in either case, Hubbard said.

-Hubbard also said that based on preliminary information “we do not believe there is any danger to the public at this time.”